UPES Dehradun BA Admissions 2026

 The CUET percentile score indicates the percentage of candidates that have secured equal or lower scores to a particular percentile in that examination.
 Thus, the topper (with highest score) of each session will get the same percentile of 200 which is desirable.
 The marks scored in between the highest and lowest scores are also converted to appropriate percentiles.
 Then, percentile score (instead of the raw marks of the candidate) will be used while preparing the merit lists.
+The CUET percentile scores will be calculated up to 7 decimal places to avoid the bunching effect and reduce ties.

 Marks | Percentile |